Sanotsch2003/MiPro-XG-V1/src/Software/MiPro_XG_Toolkit/README.md

 This toolkit allows you to assemble code that can run on the MiPro-XG Processor.
 Moreover, it includes a programmer, which can be used to upload assembled binary files to the processor.

 ## How to Install the Toolkit
-Installing this toolkit use the commands from anywhere on the system.
-Make sure you have installed on your system.
+Installing this toolkit enables you to use the commands from anywhere on the system.
 You might also want to create a virtual environment before the installation.
 Open a terminal and navigate to the parent directory `MiPro_XG_Toolkit`.
-Run the following commands from here.
+Run the following commands from here (this directory).

 ### Step 1: Clean Up Old Build Artifacts